 Our Picks from Around the Web

 On this founders’ journey, we're nerding out on research in the world of finance with a focus on financial wellbeing.
-The amount of information out there is overwhelming and it’s time consuming to find quality content.
-Since we're doing the work already, we’ve committed to filtering and handpicking our favorites to share with you on a regular basis.
-When we share resources, we’ll give a synopsis - what it is, who we think it will resonate with most and why we're recommending it so that you can decide if it’s for you.
-Read on for our recommendations for this week.
+The amount of information out there is overwhelming.
+It’s time consuming to find quality content.
+Since we're doing the work already, we’re committed to filtering and handpicking our favorites to share with you.
+Read on for three recommendations...

 TED Talk “The true cost of financial dependence”

 What it is: TEDxDayton video featuring accountant Estelle Gibson (less than 9 min)

 Who this is for: We think this talk delivers a powerful reminder for us all...and there may be someone in particular you know who could benefit from a loving message on this topic.

 Why we’re recommending it: Estelle talks about the importance of financial independence.
 She shares how easily we can hand over our financial power and her own story of recovering from financial dependence.
 She provides actionable advice to empower others who desire the freedom that comes with being responsible for and managing your own money.
 Sidenote: We appreciate her overview of different forms of dependence.
 We want to highlight that personally we think the ideal in a partnership is interdependence (probably a topic for a future blog post!).

 What it is: article featuring Arlan Hamilton Managing Partner, Backstage Capital (less than 5 min)

 Who this is for: If you’re looking for inspiration or want to learn more about diversity, or lack thereof, in the Venture Capital (VC) world.